Hi! I'm Nina.

-The design is easily applicable to many applications.
-From accessible color combos to clean typography lockups, the design should establish a system that makes it possible to create branded, consistent messaging with ease.
+The design solution can be used in many applications; it establishes a visual system that makes it possible to create branded, consistent messaging with ease.

 Feasible to manage